godotengine/godot-docs/classes/class_editorresourcepreview.rst

 Brief Description
 -----------------

-Helper to generate previews of reources or files.
+Helper to generate previews of resources or files.

 Member Functions
 ----------------